 Content marketers write blogs, website copy, and whitepapers that boost a website’s SEO and communicate the brand voice.
 Depending on the department structure, content specialists could also write social media posts, ad copy, and even create videos.

-If you’re a wordsmith with the right technical marketing skills, you could land a job like editorial content manager for Glassdoor, where you could make up to $143,000.
+If you’re a wordsmith with the right technical marketing skills, you could land a job like editorial content manager, where you could make up to $132,000 on average.
 You’d lead a team of freelance writers and designers, editing articles to fit the tone of the brand and assigning topics that will appeal to your customer base.

 Ready to learn the skills you need to build a brand?
 Our part-time Digital Marketing bootcamp is 100% online, and it’s made for people who are motivated to launch a marketing career.
 Take the course, learn to use the current industry tools, and build your marketing portfolio in only three months.